tariqbuilds/linux-dash/README.md

 - [download the source](https://github.com/afaqurk/linux-dash/archive/master.zip)

 ### 2. Secure Linux Dash
-**It is strongly recommended that all Linux Dash installations be password protected.**
+*It is strongly recommended that all Linux Dash installations be password protected.*

 ### 3. Start Linux Dash
+See the instructions section for the platform of your preference.

+*Note*: All stacks of Linux Dash provide the same functionality.
+You may switch platforms at any time without any further downloads.

 #### PHP
 1. Make sure you have the `exec`, `shell_exec`, and `escapeshellarg` functions enabled